SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 Founder of Methodism.

 > We are, doubtless, justified by faith.
 This is the corner-stone of the whole Christian building. ... **So that if good works do not follow our faith**, even all inward and outward holiness, **it is plain our faith is nothing worth; we are yet in our sins**. &mdash; [John Wesley, "The Law Established Through Faith," in The Sermons of John Wesley](https://amzn.to/3IBevqM) -->

+<a name="ashby" href="#contents" style="font-size:1.6em;">3.2.5 Dr. Stephen M. Ashby (Ph.D., Bowling ForestGreen State)</a>

+> **6\.
+John 15:1-6.**
+>
+>> I am the true vine, and my Father is the gardener.
+He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so it will be even more fruitful.
+You are already clean because of the word I have spoken to you.
+Remain in me, and I will remain in you.
+No branch can bear fruit by itself; it must remain in the vine.
+Neither can you bear fruit unless you remain in me.
+I am the vine; you are the branches.
+If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
+If anyone does not remain in me, he is like a branch that isthrown away and withers; such branches are picked up, thrown into the fire and burned.
+>
+This particular passage is speaking poignantly about the believer's union with Christ.
+This union serves as the basis for all fruitfulness in the Christian's experience, for apart from him we can do nothing.
+However, as I. Howard Marshall states:
+>
+>>John thus uses the verb "abide" [remain] to express the need for disciples to continue in their personal commitment to Jesus; the abiding of Jesus in them is not an automatic process which is independent of their attitude to Him, but is the reverse side of their abiding in Him.
+Just as men are summoned to believe in Jesus, so they are summoned to abide in Jesus, i.e., to continue believing."
+>
+**In other words, the branch's attachment to the vine-indeed, the individual's union with Christ-is what makes possible a life characterized by Christian virtue and fruitfulness.** C. K. Barrett proclaims that "this union, originating in his initiative and sealed by his death on their behalf, is completed by the believer's responsive love and obedience, and is the essence of Christianity."
+>
+&mdash; Dr. Stephen M. Ashby (PhD, Bowling ForestGreen State) &ldquo;*Four Views on Eternal Security*&rdquo;. pp. 180-1.

 <a name="consensus-denom" href="#contents" style="font-size:1.6em;">3.3 Consensus Among Protestant Denominations</a>